-Yes, the library will be open, but there will be some safety precautions in-place.
+Yes, the library is open, but there are some safety precautions in-place.
 Library staff have worked tirelessly on providing a wealth of remote resources to help you with your course work and your research.
 Also, the Office of Academic Services and Information Technology have built a collection of services for students seeking tutoring, writing, technical, and other forms of support.

-Yes, we’re working on creating common spaces – including outdoor spaces when the weather is cooperative and any unused classrooms – for students to engage in academic work.
-In addition, the library is preparing to open with all the requisite safety and distancing measures in place.
+Yes, we have created common spaces – including outdoor spaces when the weather is cooperative and any unused classrooms – for students to engage in academic work.
+In addition, the library has opened with all the requisite safety and distancing measures in place.

-What will academic advising look like this semester?
+What does academic advising look like this semester?

-All faculty advisors and dean’s office staff will be conducting advising meetings by appointment, as usual.
+All faculty advisors and dean’s office staff are conducting advising meetings by appointment, as usual.
 These meetings will be held remotely for the most part but will remain focused on helping you achieve your academic goals.

-If I have remote courses, will the College offer me technical support?
+If I have remote courses, does the College offer me technical support?

 Yes, the College’s Information Technology Helpdesk is well-staffed and offers technical support through its website and through a ticketing system.

-If a student chooses to study remote, can they access their in-person/hybrid classes?
+If a student chose to study remotely, can they access their in-person/hybrid classes?

-Students who study remotely will have access to all of their classes via various technologies.
+Students who study remotely have access to all of their classes via various technologies.